 “Smart video solutions can show what is happening from the driver’s point of view.
 Leveraging smart video will enhance driver safety by capturing and analyzing every minute on the road, which eliminates viewing hours of footage.
 It allows the fleet to see an overall view of driver behavior, proving who’s responsible when incidents occur,” Driscoll said.
 “Smart video can also be used to exonerate drivers and provide protection for not at fault-related incidents and provide evidence against a false claim.
 It also gives you video footage to use in driver coaching to ensure you keep risk as low as possible during winter weather,” he added.

-Three Top Tips for Winter Survival with Telematics
+Top 3 Tips for Winter Survival with Telematics

 1. Closely monitor driver speed